 In an ongoing effort to make the lives of personal trainers easier, we've created the New Client Kit.
 A 15 part series of plug and play, white label personal trainer forms that you can add your logo to, add to your website and print out.
 Here are a few related forms for you to download.
 Completely FREE!

-You can also download the rest of the New Client Kit and access fitness marketing execution plans, cheat sheets, how to guides, checklist and templates to streamline your fitness business success!
-Check out the Fitness Marketing Lab.
+You can also access fitness marketing execution plans, cheat sheets, checklist and templates to streamline your fitness business success!
+Check out the free Resources page!

 Did you find this information useful?